tahmid-chowdhury/SOFE4630U-MS2/README.md

     ``` cmd
     cat outputs* | more
     ```

-6. Now, let’s run it as a GCP service.
-First step is to get the project ID using and save it to an environment variable (**$PROJECT**).
-(Note: the variable is temporally and has to be created if the console/session is terminated)
+6. Now, let's run it as a GCP service to benefit from being globally available, managed, and auto scaled by Dataflow.
+The first step is to get the project ID and save it to an environment variable (**$PROJECT**). (**Note**: the variable is temporally and has to be created if the console or the session is terminated)

     ``` cmd
     PROJECT=$(gcloud config list project --format "value(core.project)")
     echo $PROJECT
     ```

 7. As the input and output pathes should be globally accessed files, a folder created in Google Cloud Storage is needed to be accessed by the Dataflow service.
 Google Cloud Storage that acts as a File System is called Bucket.
 The following steps will lead you to create a Bucket.

     a) Search for **Buckets**